cobilab/ox/README.md

-# ox: A Compact C Toolkit for Sequence Compression and Analysis
+# ox: a compact toolkit for sequence data analysis

 `ox` is a modular command-line toolkit written in C for compressing, encoding, analyzing, and profiling symbolic sequences.
 It includes bit-packing, entropy metrics, histogramming, finite-context modeling, and CRC-based hashing.